 Balinese food is delicious, a mix of flavors and fresh ingredients.
 A paradise for meat lovers, vegetarians and vegans.
 Eating is one of the top things to do in Bali.
 Doesn’t matter what you like or dislike, there is always a restaurant, a small bistrô or a family Warung ready to satisfy your cravings for delicious and healthy food.

 Juices made with vegetable and spices like ginger and turmeric, are a big thing in Bali and breakfast are serious business.
-You gonna find mouthwatering menu serving from eggs ‘n’ bacon, to smoothie fruit bowls that taste like heaven.
+You gonna find a mouthwatering menu serving from eggs ‘n’ bacon to smoothie fruit bowls that taste like heaven.

 One of the unique things to do in Bali is to attend a cooking class, but not a normal one.
 To experience the best of Bali go on Rumah Desa tour.
 Learn how to craft the traditional baskets used for offers, how to prepare Balinese food and spices, the coconut oil process and how to plant rice.
 It’s a hands-on experience, an awesome way to get close to real life in Bali and meet locals.